ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/Jingyi-u/-CVE-2025-56435](https://github.com/Jingyi-u/-CVE-2025-56435) :  ![starts](https://img.shields.io/github/stars/Jingyi-u/-CVE-2025-56435.svg) ![forks](https://img.shields.io/github/forks/Jingyi-u/-CVE-2025-56435.svg)

 ## CVE-2025-56383
  Notepad++ v8.8.3 has a DLL hijacking vulnerability, which can replace the original DLL file to execute malicious code.
+NOTE: this is disputed by multiple parties because the behavior only occurs when a user installs the product into a directory tree that allows write access by arbitrary unprivileged users.